 Policies & Procedures – Doctoral Programs

 Students enrolled in SEAS online programs (SEAS-OP) of study must conform to University, School, and Program requirements and regulations.
 Major links to GW and SEAS academic policies appear below.

 All students — undergraduate, graduate, professional full time, part time, etc. — must be familiar with and abide by the provisions of the GW Code of Student Conduct.

 - SEAS-OP degree prospects and admitted students are responsible for reviewing and understanding the SEAS-OP Student Code of Conduct

 - SEAS-OP doctoral students must follow the Academic Integrity Review Guidelines for submitted work.

 Admission to SEAS Online programs is selective.
 Meeting minimum requirements does not guarantee admission.
 No more than two favorable admission decisions will be rendered for any one person, whether the application for readmission is submitted because an applicant does not enroll in the semester admitted, or a student interrupts continuous enrollment, or a student is placed repeatedly on financial hold preventing registration.
 Students denied admission may reapply; unless circumstances have changed considerably, denials of admission are generally upheld on reapplication.
 When offered admission, it is only valid to start in that semester.
 Admission deferrals are not permitted.
 If you cannot begin in the semester you were admitted, you must reapply for admission.

-Live class sessions are held once a week through Blackboard Collaborate Ultra.
+Live class sessions are held once a week through Zoom.
 Attendance is normally expected at all sessions.
 If an absence from a class meeting is needed (due to family/medical or work-related emergency), students must contact the instructor in advance.